 *Corresponding author

-Fruit storage can cause texture alterations which may affect consumers acceptanceHence, fruit classification based on texture texture alterations can be of interest for food industries.
-Whereas artificial vision inspection systems have been used in fruit to detect external quality, detection and classification based on texture cannot be done accurately using external information.
-With hyperspectral visible (VIS) and near-infrared (NIR) imaging, it is possible to obtain internal and external information of the persimmon, and thus, texture classification.
-The objective of this work was to predict threepersimmon hard, intermediate-hard, and ripened persimmons.
+Fruit preservation can cause texture alterations which may affect consumers acceptance if conditions are not appropriate.
+Hence, fruit classification based on texture alterations can be of interest for food industries.
+Whereas artificial vision systems have been used to detect external quality of fruit, detection and classification based on texture cannot be done accurately using external information.
+Hyperspectral visible (VIS) and near-infrared (NIR) imaging has already been used to assess internal and external quality of the fruits, and thus, it can be a tool to obtain texture classification.
+The objective of this work was to predict three types of changes in the texture of persimmon fruits under different types of storage conditions using Vis/NIR hyperspectral imaging.

-A total of 3,340 persimmon fruits were used and divided in two groups: non-stored hard fruit, which was immediately measured, and stored fruit.
-Fruits were stored up to three months at industrial conditions of temperaturewith the aim to obtain texture changes in pulp and ripening, and p before storage with the aim to produce different texture alterationsTo determine different texture groups, a sensory analysis together with fracturability curves were studied.
-Hyperspectral images (one for each entire fruit) were acquired with a VIS-NIR hyperspectral imaging system (420-1010 nm), every month, obtaining a dataset of 3,340 images and mImages were segmented, and tspectra was averaged tean spectra measurements of every persimmonextracted.
-SResulting spectra was randomly divided into training set (70%), used used 10-fold cross-validation, and test set (30%).
-Then, spectra was pre-treated with standard normal variate (SNV).
-Models based on partial least squares discriminant analysis (PLS-DA), support vector machine (SVM) and random forest (RF) were used to classify between hard, intermediate-hard, and ripened fruit.
-Preliminary results obtained from the test set showed a prediction accuracy higher than 90%in all cases.
-These results indicate that it is possible to obtain a pretty accurate classification of persimmon texture using VIS-NIR hyperspectral imaging.
+A total of 3,340 persimmon cv ‘Rojo Brillante’ were stored for three months at different conditions of temperature, and part of the fruits were treated with 1-MCP before storage with the aim to produce different texture alterations.
+At the beginning of the experiment, and every month, the texture of a random set of fruits was measured with a texturometer, recording the force curve until fracture.
+In addition, Hyperspectral images of these fruits were acquired with a Vis/NIR hyperspectral imaging system (420-1010 nm), and mean spectrum of each persimmon was extracted.
+Samples were randomly divided into training set (70%), used 10-fold cross-validation, and independent test set (30%).
+The spectra were pre-treated with standard normal variate (SNV).
+Models based on partial least squares discriminant analysis (PLS-DA), support vector machine (SVM) and random forest (RF) were used to separate the fruit with different textures.
+Preliminary results obtained from the test set showed a prediction accuracy higher than 90%.

 Keywords: Diospyros kaki, hyperspectral imaging, VIS-NIR, prediction, texture